cfengine/documentation/reference/promise-types/files.markdown

 #### max_file_size

+**Description**: Do not edit files bigger than this number of bytes

+`max_file_size` is a local, per-file sanity check to make sure the file editing is sensible.
+If this is set to zero, the check is disabled and any size may be edited.
+The default value of `max_file_size` is determined by the global control body setting whose default value is `100k`.

 **Type**: `int`

 **Allowed input range**: `0,99999999999`

-**Description**: Do not edit files bigger than this number of bytes

 **Example**: